 What is the Pomodoro technique?

-It involves using a timer to break down work into 25 minutes intervals, separated by short breaks.
+Since Francesco didn’t stop at 10 minutes, but gradually increased his focused time, today, Pomodoro involves using a timer to break down work into 25 minutes intervals, separated by short breaks.

-These time intervals are labeled as “work sessions” or pomodoros, and the time between them as “break time”.
+These time intervals are labeled as “work sessions” or pomodoros, and the time between them is labeled as “break time”.
 Most practitioners spend 25 minutes working and 5 minutes on a break.
 The work sessions and breaks rotate regularly, and after some time, you take a longer break.

-How Pomodoro Works?
+How does Pomodoro work?

-- Start a 25-minute timer on your phone or time tracking app
+- Start a 25-minute timer on your phone or time tracking app.

-- Completely focus on your work for the next 25 minutes
+- Completely focus on your work for the next 25 minutes.

-- Stop once the alarm goes off
+- Stop once the alarm goes off.

-- Take a 5 minute break
+- Take a 5-minute break.

-- Resume working for another 25 minutes and taking a break for another 5 minutes
+- Resume working for another 25 minutes and taking a break for another 5 minutes.

-- After 4 cycles, take a 20-minute break
+- After 4 cycles, take a 20-minute break.

-- Repeat the process until you have finished the project or your work day
+- Repeat the process until you have finished the project or your workday.

 Useful Pomodoro tools and apps